Entry Level Nursing (MSN)

 - Life span psychology

-- Be completed no more than 4 years prior to the date of program application
+- Completed no more than 4 years prior to the date of program application

 Applicants must achieve a grade of "C" or above in prerequisite courses and a cumulative GPA of 3.0.
 One prerequisite course may have a P/NP grade.